Aryan-Satpathy/Backdoor/README.md

     ```

 ## Running The Code
-We provide a bash script to run our program with appropiate command-line arguments.
+We provide a bash script to run our program with appropriate command-line arguments.
 - Give permission
 ```bash
 chmod +x run.sh